metosin/reitit/doc/ring/openapi.md

                                                                        :value (pr-str {:color :red :pineapple true})}}}}}}
 ```

-The default content types map to the content types supported by the Muuntaja
+The special `:default` content types map to the content types supported by the Muuntaja
 instance.
 You can override these by using the `:openapi/request-content-types`
 and `:openapi/response-content-types` keys, which must contain vector of
 supported content types.
 If there is no Muuntaja instance, and these keys are